Super-Protocol/docs/docs/developers/marketplace_GUI/walkthrough.md

 :::

 As mentioned in the beginning, the Tunnels Launcher is a pre-configured provisioner app that automatically creates a set of tunnels.
-When you go to the individual tunnel orders you will see that they are processing - which means that they are up and running, and will be running as long as you keep the deposit up.
+The Launcher has fulfilled its mission and terminated (status Done).
+But when you go to the individual tunnel orders you will see that they are processing - which means that they are up and running, and will be running as long as you keep the deposit up.

 Note that the tunnel client is running the Tunnel Client: Super Chat solution offer, it's basically a pre-packed offer with the Super Chat app inside, created specifically for Tunnels Launcher.
 You can deploy one just like that using CLI and [this guide](/developers/deployment_guides/tunnels).